mash-a/roommateApp/README.md

 # RoomMate App

-An application to help roommates visualize the household chores
+An application to help roommates visualize the household chores.

 ## Getting Started

-Clone this repo
+Clone this repo.

 ### Prerequisites